Afterpulsing model based on the quasi-continuous distribution of deep levels in single-photon avalanche diodes

 Thus we see that a simple analytic form for the afterpulse distribution function can be obtained from a simple assumption of constant density of populated levels per increment of energy, Eq.(\ref{hypothesis}).
 It should be noted that the relation Eq.(\ref{hypothesis}) was explored by Itzler and co-workers \cite{Itzler12} among other test densities for fitting the afterpulse distribution in InGaAs/InP SPADs \cite{Itzler12} and showed the results almost as good as the power law.
-In contrast, we came to Eq.(\ref{hypothesis}) by analysing the structure of the estimated characteristic times with growing number of exponentials in Eq.(\ref{theory}) and in our case (for Si SPADs) the ``hyperbolic sinc'' function shows better results when the entire detector response function is taken into account.
+In contrast, we came to Eq.(\ref{hypothesis}) by analysing the structure of the estimated characteristic times with growing number of exponentials in Eq.(\ref{theory}) and in our case (for Si SPADs) the `hyperbolic sinc' function shows better results when the entire detector response function is taken into account.

-For better understanding the remaining imperfections of our model we plot in Fig.4 the residuals, i.e. the differences between the observed and the model-predicted numbers of counts in each bin (normalized to the total count number $n$).
+For better understanding the remaining imperfections of our model we plot in Fig. \ref{Fig4} the residuals, i.e. the differences between the observed and the model-predicted numbers of counts in each bin (normalized to the total count number $n$).

 For a perfect fit about 95\% of the residuals are expected to lie in the limits $\pm2\sigma(t)$, where $\sigma(t)=\sqrt{p(t)\left(1-p(t)\right)/n}$.
-We see in Fig.4 that the residuals fall significantly outside the $2\sigma$ area for the region of very short times, which explains the above-unity value of normalized $\chi^2$ statistic.
+We see in Fig.~\ref{Fig4} that the residuals fall significantly outside the $2\sigma$ area for the region of very short times, which explains the above-unity value of normalized $\chi^2$ statistic.
 It may mean that for very short relaxation times our model requires some slight modifications, e.g. a more precise description of the SPAD recovery after the dead time period.